buy New Guinea art from JungleOutpost.com and NewGuineaArt.com

 Figure 1: Angoram area clan mask with woven edge and cassowary feather tuffs.

 Angoram is outside the Middle Sepik, but many of the carvers live in this regional administrative center.
-After WWII, the Australian government gave plots of land to men from the East Sepik Province who had fought for the Allies.
+After WW2, the Australian government gave plots of land to men from the East Sepik Province who had fought for the Allies.
 This area just upstream from Angoram is known as the Service Camp.
 Other groups of people from the Sepik villages live in the Gavien Resettlement Project rubber plantation on the road out from Wewak.

 Figure 2: Angoram area clan mask with clay-based colors and woven edge, raffia tassels in ears.